evobe/evobe/Study Info/azure.md

 inside the network watcher service is metrics under usage and quotas, another service is logs, various logs inbound, outbound, can create various rules with different criteria.
 diagnostic logs - need to be turned on. different diagnostic logs for different resources - event and rule counter is for the NSG, bit of a lag when logging, just like a normal firewall log, realtime is approx. when creating a log, needs to be the same type of resource if grouping, queries are written in KOL(Kusto Query Language)

+### backup
+disaster recovery - configure a NSG in the target region, create a recovery plan, customize the plan and then create a traffic manager plan (this allows to test source and target and redirect traffic if something is broken)

 my final hot take on azure --- expensive. expensive. expensive but interesting.